JuanR9910/GA-Game-project/README.md

 Player to not obtain 3 points will lose

 ## What I must do
-Will be using canvas mostly to style my hockey stick, the puck, and the board.
-Animate my hockey stick to move and hit the hockey puck
+Use canvas to create gameboard and use javascript to render objects Animate my hockey stick to move and hit the hockey puck
 ## Goals
 Create 2 players